When China takes off | Engineering Techniques

 The current challenge for China is to produce competitive aircraft engines itself.
 The C919, equipped with a Franco-American engine, illustrates the absence of solutions made in China for the moment.
 As for the development of the C919, which had taken a lot of delay, the development of these engines is long overdue.
 But there is no doubt that this ambition will eventually materialize, in the short or medium term.

-The international context could be a brake on the exponential development of air traffic and Chinese capabilities in this area.
+The international context might be a brake on the exponential development of air traffic and Chinese capabilities in this area.
 Indeed, the decarbonization of human activities forces the aviation sector to review its copy: the innovations expected in Europe concern the development of aircraft with a more neutral operation for the environment.
 Thus, engine manufacturers are working on new generation engines to reduce emissions related to air transport.

 If indeed it is possible to reduce emissions from this sector without limiting the volume of traffic, which has continued to increase since the parenthesis linked to the health crisis and successive confinements.

-Thus, the current lead of European and American engine manufacturers in terms of motorization could see Chinese engines almost obsolete before they even enter service.
+Thus, the current lead of European and American engine manufacturers in terms of motorization might see Chinese engines almost obsolete before they even enter service.
 That said, it will be necessary to see to what extent, between now and 2030 in Europe, civil aviation players are actually implementing modes of air transport that concretely make it possible to reduce the sector’s impact on GHG emissions.

 It is not certain that the ecological issue constitutes an identical obstacle to the development of the civil aviation sector, whether in China or in Europe.